-Periods/v week Credits Max.
+Period ds/week Credits Max.
 Marks: 100

-L: 3 T Γ:1 P:0 4 Internal: 40
+L: 3 T:1 P:0 4 Internal: 40

-External: 60
+External : 60

-- 1. The students will have enhanced understanding of some of the relevant issues and topics of human physiology, which will help them to understand the general physiological problems. - 2.
-They will be able to understand the integrated functions of all systems and the grounding of nutritional science in physiology, which they can implement in diet planning. - 3.
-They will understand the alterations of structure and function in various organs and systems in disease conditions which will help them in effective planning of diets.
+- 1. Have enhanced understanding of some of the relevant issues and topics of human physiology, which will help them to understand the general physiological problems. - 2.
+Understand the integrated functions of all systems and the grounding of nutritional science in physiology, which they can implement in diet planning. - 3.
+Understand the alterations of structure and function in various organs and systems in disease conditions which will help them in effective planning of diets.